memory125/machine-learning-dotnet/README.md

 ## Price Prediction
 * This sample includes the following operations.
   * Prepare the data
   * Load the data
   * Extract features
+  * Train the model
+  * Save the model as .zip file
+  * Evaluate the model
+  * Predict via the model

+## Iris Flower Clustering
+* This sample includes the following operations.
+  * Select the appropriate machine learning - unsupervized machine learning
+  * Prepare the data
+  * Load the data
+  * Extract features